jawooson/AI_Project_3/README.md

 ## 1. Some Notes on Bag of Words Model
 * [https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/](https://machinelearningmastery.com/deep-learning-bag-of-words-model-sentiment-analysis/) This is a good article discussing generally what BoW is.
-* It really isnt a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.
+* It really isn't a NN structure per say, it is a feature engineering pre processing step (BoW) that is then fed into a neural net.
+* The purpose of Bag of Words is to represent written sentences and phr